Leif Ericson ferry current position

 As facilities, the Leif Ericson ship offers:

-- The Pantry (buffet-style venue during peak summer season, sit down table service for the year's remainder)
+- The Pantry (buffet-style venue during the peak summer season, sit down table service for the year's remainder)

 - Snack Bar (24-hour open food bar)